-This manual describes the current version of the C language as it exists on the PDP-11, the Honeywell 6000, the IBM System/370, and the Interdata 8/32.
+This manual describes the C language on the DEC PDP-11, the DEC VAX-11/780, the Honeywell 6000, the IBM System/370, and the Interdata 8/32.
 Where differences exist, it concentrates on the PDP-11, but tries to point out implementation-dependent details.
-With few exceptions, these dependencies follow directly from the underlying properties of the hardware; the various compilers are generally quite compatible.
+With few exceptions, such dependencies follow directly from the properties of the hardware; the various compilers are generally quite compatible.

-2. Lexical conventions
+2. LEXICAL CONVENTIONS

-Blanks, tabs, newlines, and comments as described below are ignored except as they serve to separate tokens.
-Some space is required to separate otherwise adjacent identifiers, keywords, and constants.
+There are six classes of tokens: identifiers, keywords, constants, strings, operators, and other separators.
+Blanks, tabs, new-lines, and comments (collectively, "white space") as described below are ignored except as they serve to separate tokens.
+Some white space is required to separate otherwise adjacent identifiers, keywords, and constants.